KnorrFG/dotree/README.md

 ### Default Shell

-By default, dotree uses "bash -euo pipefail -c" as shell invocation on linux, or "cmd /c" on windows.
+By default, dotree uses "bash -euo pipefail -c" as shell invocation on linux, or "cmd /c" on Windows.
 The shell string is always appended as last argument.
-You can change the default shell by setting the environment variable `DT_DEFAULT_SHELL` or on a per file basis, by placing a shell directive as first element in the config file like this:
+You can change the default shell by setting the environment variable `DT_DEFAULT_SHELL` or on a per-file basis, by placing a shell directive as first element in the config file like this:

 ```